Coupled Up: PawPaw Fabolous Shares Sweet Message For Emily B While Declaring Love Is “Cool”

 Fab and Emily have come a long way since the domestic abuse controversy surrounding the “Cold Summer” rapper surfaced in 2018.
 Fabolous was charged with aggravated assault and terroristic threats for punching Emily in the face and threatening her father during a domestic dispute at their home in Englewood, New Jersey.

-Lat month, the couple appeared on vacation together in Aruba with Emily sporting a ring on her marital finger in photos.
+Last month, the couple appeared on vacation together in Aruba with Emily sporting a ring on her marital finger in photos.
+The vacay was just weeks after Emily gave birth to their newest daughter, Journey Isabella.
+The couple now has three kids together and a grandchild on the way.

 Comments